The 8 Limbs Of Yoga Explained

 This fourth limb of yoga has a literal translation—“life extension”.
 Therefore, yogis believe that pranayama helps in rejuvenating our bodies and “extending our life.”
 Yogis can practice pranayama as an individual technique.
 Also, it is possible to integrate pranayama into your regular asana practice routine.

-"You don't live by years, you live by breath of life.
+"You don't live by years, you live by the breath of life.
 As many breaths you are granted, when they finish you go." -Yogi Bhajan

 Prana is the external manifestation of the Breath.
 By regulating the breathing, we can gain mastery over the prana within and without.
 When we achieve mastery over the prana, we have mastery over the inner nature, too, because it is the prana that creates all the movements in an individual—physical and mental.